specious/facebook-cli/README.md

 ```
 COMMANDS
-    api        - Make a Facebook API request
+    api        - Make a direct Facebook API request
     config     - Save your Facebook API credentials
-    event      - Show event details
-    events     - List your upcoming events
-    feed       - List posts on your profile
+    feed       - List posts on your timeline
-    friends    - List people you are friends with (some limitations)
     help       - Shows a list of commands or help for one command
     likes      - List pages you have 'Liked'
     links      - Some useful URLs
     login      - Request Facebook permissions and receive an API access token
     logout     - Deauthorize your access token
     me         - Show your profile information
-    pastevents - List your past events
     photos     - List photos you have uploaded
     photosof   - List photos you are tagged in
-    post       - Post a message or image to your timeline, a page or a group
-    postlink   - Post a link to your timeline, a page or a group
-    postvideo  - Post a video to your timeline, a page or a group
-    tagged     - List stories you are tagged in
     videos     - List videos you have uploaded
     videosof   - List videos you are tagged in
 ```